ChickenIQ/Talos-Manager/README.md

 | path       | Path for the FluxCD configuration        | No       | /clusters/main |
 | token      | GitHub token                             | Yes      | -              |
 | sops       | Gzipped, Base64 encoded SOPS private key | No       | -              |

+## Upgrades

+Upgrades are automatic and work similar to how you would upgrade your cluster using talosctl.

+As soon as a version/image change is detected, Talos-Manager will automatically upgrade k8s then talos, one node at a time, making sure the upgrade was succesful before moving to the next node.

+### Differences from talosctl

+- Talos upgrades can use different images

+  - This allows you declare the images for every node, improving hardware compatibility.
+  - talosctl is also able to provide this functionality, but it is necessary to run the upgrade command with the specific image flag for each node.

+- All kubernetes components are upgraded at once

+  - The workloads running on the node and etcd are left intact.
+  - This results in quite a noticeable speed increase, but at the cost of the node becoming unschedulable for a short period of time.